Jonathan Smith (psychologist)

-Jonathan Alan Smith is a psychologist currently based at Birkbeck, University of London.
-He has been very prominent in promoting qualitative research within social psychology and health psychology.
+Jonathan Alan Smith is a British psychologist who has been very prominent in promoting qualitative research within social psychology and health psychology.
 In particular, he has developed and promoted a particular approach known as interpretative phenomenological analysis (IPA).

+Career

 Smith achieved a DPhil in Psychology from the University of Oxford and then held lectureships at Keele and Sheffield Universities.
 He has at least 160 publications to his name.